zdai257/EgoCap-EgoFormer/README.md

 EgoCap and EgoFormer: First-Person Image Captioning
 ========

+## EgoCap Dataset ##

-EgoCap is a first sizable dataset that supports end-to-end 1st-person narrative caption learning.
+EgoCap is a first sizable dataset that supports end-to-end egocentric image captioning.
 It contain 2.1K egocentric images, over 10K captions, and 6.3K contextual label.

 The EgoCap dataset can be downloaded from [here](https://drive.google.com/drive/folders/10u8kBlrqi9sFiXZrouP6FChypen4dcFz?usp=sharing).

+## EgoFormer ##

+EgoFormer is a two-stream transformer based deep neural network utilizing visual-contextual attention for image caption generation in 1st-person narrative.
+EgoFormer accomplishes accurate and human-alike scene understanding with the aid of context encoding.
+You can run EgoFormer on a Jetson Nano device to let robot explore the uncharted on your behalf.
+A video demo can be seen **here**.

-EgoFormer is a two-stream transformer based network which accomplishes visual-context attention for ego-caption generation.
-Please cite this work as belew;
+Please cite our paper as belew;

 ```
 @inproceedings{egocap2022,